 Today’s Wonder of the Day was inspired by h from AL. h Wonders, “Why do birds not get shocked on alive conductor?”
 Thanks for WONDERing with us, h!

-So it may have puzzled you the first time you saw birds and other small animals, such as squirrels, running along and even sitting for long periods of time on electrical wires high up in the air.
-At times, electrical wires can be filled with dozens and even hundreds of birds.
+You may have noticed, though, that animals don’t follow those rules!
+You’ve probably seen birds or squirrels running along electric lines.
+You may have even seen them sitting on the wires high up in the air.
+At times, these wires can be filled with dozens and even hundreds of birds.

 Are they getting shocked while they sit there?
 They must not be, right?
 After all, you don’t hear any screeches or see puffs of smoke and feathers.
 There’s no smell of roasted bird in the air.
-So what’s the deal?
-How can birds sit on electrical wires and not get shocked?
+So, what’s the deal?
+How can birds sit on those wires and not get shocked?

-Another reason why electricity will bypass a bird sitting on a wire is because there's no voltage difference in a single wire.
+There’s another reason why birds can sit on a wire without getting shocked.
+There’s no voltage difference in a single wire.
 For electrons to move, there must be what scientists call a difference in electrical potential.
-For example, electricity flows from areas of high voltage to areas of low voltage.
-Electricity flowing through a single power line at 35,000 volts will continue along the path of least resistance and bypass birds, because there’s no difference in electrical potential.
+For example, energy flows from areas of high voltage to areas of low voltage.
+If it flows through a single power line at 35,000 volts, it will continue along the path of least resistance.
+That means it’ll bypass birds because there’s no difference in electrical potential.

-If the bird would touch the ground while sitting on the wire or flap its wings and touch another electric wire with a different voltage, then it would get shocked and likely die by electrocution.
-This is because its body would become a path for the electricity to reach either the ground (no voltage) or a place with a different voltage (another wire at a different voltage, for example).
+It would be a different story if a bird touched the ground while sitting on the wire.
+That would cause it to get shocked.
+This would also happen if a bird touched another wire with a different voltage.
+In these cases, the bird’s body would become a path for electricity.
+It would move through the bird to reach either the ground or another place with a different voltage.
 This is why power lines tend to be high in the air with plenty of space between the wires!